jhumelsine/jhumelsine.github.io/_posts/2025-10-31-singleton.md

 In hindsight, I should have just accepted the default TimeOut value.

 ## Wrapping Singleton With State
-There are probably many ways to provide the desired __ConfigurationManager__ behavior described above without the inadvertently changing the value for everyone.
+There are probably many ways to provide the desired __ConfigurationManager__ behavior described above without inadvertently changing the value for everyone.

 Here's one possible way to do it with a wrapper.
 This is a hybrid of ideas from the [Proxy](https://jhumelsine.github.io/2024/02/01/proxy-design-pattern.html) and [Chain of Responsibility](https://jhumelsine.github.io/2024/02/20/chain-of-responsibility-design-pattern.html) design pattern.

 The bulk of the configuration values still reside within a Singleton instance as a Map of Strings to Integers.
 The `getInt(String name)` method returns the Integer that's associated with the String.
 This is an extremely simplistic example of the __ConfigurationManager__ from my project 20 years ago.
 Notice that there's no means to update any configuration value in `ConfigurationRepoSingleton`.
 The String to Integer mappings are created from XML files when the Singleton is initialized, which is not shown in the diagram.

 `ConfigurationCache` is the wrapper that provides the additional ability to modify configuration values, but only for the client.
 It won't affect configuration values for other clients.
 It sets a String to Integer mapping within itself using `setInt(String name, int value)`.
-Unlike the `ConfigurationRepoSingleton`, which is shared by all, each client would have its own `ConfigurationCache` instance, so each updated name/value mapping would be local to that client and it would not affect other clients.
+Unlike the `ConfigurationRepoSingleton`, which is shared by all, each client would have its own `ConfigurationCache` instance, so each updated name/value mapping would be local to that client, and it would not affect other clients.

 `ConfigurationCache's` `getInt(String name)` is the primary method that allows the wrapper to work.
 When executed, if the `name` is found in its mapping, then the local cached value is returned; otherwise, it returns the value that resides in the Singleton.